FelixOnline/v2/content/articles/2012-11-15-the-world-is-warming-quicker-than-we-thought.md

 subtitle: >
   Luke Sheldon discusses a new study assessing climate models against observations, which provides worrying results
 date: "2012-11-15 21:01:39 +0000"

 # Attributes from Felix Online V1
 id: "2888"
 old_path: /science/2888/the-world-is-warming-quicker-than-we-thought
 aliases:
  - /science/2888/the-world-is-warming-quicker-than-we-thought
+imported: true
+comments:
+ - Gen 82122 And the Lord smelled a soothing aroma Then the Lord said in His heart I will never again curse the ground for mans sake although the imagination of mans heart is evil from his youth nor will I again destroy every living thing as I have doneWhile the earth remainsSeedtime and harvestCold and heatWinter and summerAnd day and nightShall not cease

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true